latent-to/developer-docs/docs/learn/emissions.md

 2. They pay for initial liquidity buildup using emissions from the inflated price
 3. They let the price "slow burn" downward while collecting emissions the entire time

-Under the new model, this exploit is not workable as the price would decrease very rapidly.
+Under the new model, injection favors subnets that are actively being staked into, rather than just holding accumulated liquidity.

 ### Anti-Manipulation by Design

 The flow-based system is designed to be manipulation-resistant:

 - Net flows reflect actual user behavior (staking/unstaking decisions)
-- 30-day EMA prevents short-term gaming
+- ~86.8 day EMA prevents short-term gaming
-- Registration burns are excluded from inflows
+- Neuron registrations are excluded from inflows
 - Power normalization amplifies sustained positive flows over temporary spikes

 ### Note: De-registration Remains Price-Based